HomePolitics and Current AffairsJapanese PM expresses grief over death toll post earthquake

 Over 1,000 rescuers tirelessly are racing against the time and searching for survivors beneath the rubble, a haunting task as the scale of destruction became painfully clear.
 The Japanese military, mobilised in the face of catastrophe, distributed crucial supplies — food, water, and blankets — to those displaced by the quake.

-In a moment of solidarity, US Joe Biden assured Japan that the United States stood ready to provide any necessary assistance, emphasizing the community's support during such trying times.
+In a moment of solidarity, US President Joe Biden assured Japan that the stood ready to provide any necessary assistance, emphasizing the global community's support during such trying times.
 As rescue efforts continued, the world watched with bated breath.

 With almost 45,000 households without power and freezing temperatures overnight, the region faced additional challenges.
 The US Geological Survey reported a magnitude of 7.5, while Japan's meteorological agency measured it at 7.6, emphasizing over 150 subsequent tremors in the region.